nosqlbench/nosqlbench/README.md

 This is in active development.
 Collaborators are welcome.
 However, there is still work to be done to groom the slope for new users.

+# Project Structure

+NoSQLBench is a large project.
+It has lots of advanced functionality built-in that you won't find in any other performance testing tool.

+The modules are named in a consistent way.
+The naming conventions are as follows:

+- All virtdata-... modules are the procedural generation system.
+- All virtdata-lib-... modules are function libraries for mapping coordinates to virtual data.
+- All nb-... modules are part of the nosqlbench runtime engine.
+- The main module that users interact with comes from the `nb` project.
+The binary is simply named `nb`, and the executable jar is `nb.jar`.

+## System Compatibility

+This is a Linux targeted tool, as most cloud/nosql testing is done on Linux instances.
+Some support for other systems is available, but more work is needed to support them fully.
+Here is what is supported for each:

+1. on Linux, all features are supported, for both `nb.jar` as well as the appimage binary `nb`
+2. on Mac, with `nb.jar` all features are supported, except --docker-metrics
+3. On Windows, with `nb.jar` all features are supported, except --docker-metrics

 ## nosqlbench

 This project aims to provide a missing power tool in the test tooling arsenal.